aaronwhitesell/cspost/_posts/2017-7-23-getting-started.md

 * [Alphabetical List of Statements and Functions](http://www.csprousers.org/help/CSPro/logic_alphabetical_list.html){:target="_blank"}

 ## CSPro Examples
 CSPro Examples are a collection of data entry, edits & batch, and tabulation projects.
 Some projects are standalone while others simply demonstrate common techniques.
 Here you can see how the developers of CSPro design and code their applications.
 Plus, feel free to reuse anything in these projects.
 The examples are an optional install with CSPro 7.0 and up.
 If selected they'll be installed to your **Documents** folder under **CSPro**.
-With older versions you'll find them in **your instalation folder** under **Examples**.
+With older versions you'll find them in **your installation folder** under **Examples**.

 ## Debugging
 ### Use of errmsg and trace